 Cybersecurity is a fast-evolving game of wits where hackers and defenders continue to outmaneuver one another.
-Staying up to date with the latest trends in cybersecurity is not only beneficial; it’s imperative for everyone involved.
+Staying up to date with the latest cybersecurity trends is not only beneficial; it’s also imperative for everyone.

 Large-scale data breaches always make it to the headlines – like this year’s Facebook, Toyota, Microsoft, and American Medical Collection Agency attacks.
 But the attacks are becoming less discriminatory – with hackers targeting more small businesses and consumers directly.
 This year saw a 50% jump from 2015 in the number of data breaches.
 The Tech Republic notes that organizations suffered over 3,800 data breaches in 2018.

 Attacks are rising, not just in numbers but also in complexity.
-Cyberattacks are becoming more tenacious and sophisticated as technology continues to progress.
+As technology continues to progress, so are cyberattacks.

-In 2020, be aware of the following trends in cybersecurity:
+In 2020, be aware of the following cybersecurity trends and threats.

-If you want to survive 2020 without facing losses in your business or your account because of cybercriminals, you have to be aware of what you should avoid so you can come up with the right counterattack or prevention strategies.
-Here are some that you must know about 2020’s cybersecurity scene:
+If you want to survive 2020 without facing losses in your business because of cybercriminals, you have to be aware of what you should avoid so you can come up with the right counterattack or prevention strategies.
+Here are some that you must know about 2020’s cybersecurity trends and threats:

-Phishing attacks remain a popular means among cyber thieves and attackers to steal credentials and identities, distribute malware, elicit fraudulent payments, commit crypto-jacking (cryptocurrency mining), and the like, and the threat is not going away any year soon.
+Phishing attacks remain a popular means among cyber thieves and attackers to steal credentials and identities, distribute malware, elicit fraudulent payments, and commit crypto-jacking (cryptocurrency mining), and the threat is not going away any year soon.

 The same goes for ransomware attacks, which continue to provide a solid source of income for international cybercrime.
 Adequate protection requires not just proper cybersecurity training for all employees and business partners, but also in-depth security and vulnerability management to prevent attackers from obtaining confidential information used in phishing attempts.

 Risks Related to IoT Devices